Five Questions on Friday with Lovett Deconstruction

-You can find die hard DIYers find creative uses for nearly everything.
-That said, people don’t line up to reuse or repurpose plaster or dry wall.
-Items that have a potential to contain hazardous materials, such as lead or asbestos, should also be disposed of according to DEQ regulations and not be repurposed.
-Other than that, the sky’s the limit – chimney bricks become raised garden beds, doors turn into work benches, window weights can be landscape edging, and on and on.
+You can find die-hard DIYers find creative uses for nearly everything.
+That said, people don’t line up to reuse or repurpose plaster or drywall.
+Items that have the potential to contain hazardous materials, such as lead or asbestos, should also be disposed of according to DEQ regulations and not be repurposed.
+Other than that, the sky’s the limit – chimney bricks become raised garden beds, doors turn into workbenches, window weights can be landscape edging, and on and on.

 Are there regulations changes you see in the future that will be beneficial?

 Actually, the construction/deconstruction industry is currently going through a radical regulation change as it relates to the disposal of building materials in the Portland metro region.
 Though hazardous materials has, for decades, had very specific disposal regulations, transfer stations and landfills are now requiring all loads to be tested for asbestos before being dumped.
 The change has come due to the increased understanding of asbestos hazards and its historical propensity to be used in every type of building material (the natural occurring mineral is amazingly heat resistant, which is a huge plus when building structures to not burn down).
 New rules will benefit the environment and community, but the transition has caught many builders – and homeowners – off guard as the testing and paperwork has increased dramatically.
 Because waste disposal is such a large part of what Lovett Deconstruction does, we have, and will continue to, stay abreast of the changes and make sense out of the regulations for our clients.

 What are you optimistic about?